 AccessAble

-"AccessAble is here to take the chance out of going out.
+“AccessAble is here to take the chance out of going out.
 To give you the accessibility information you need to work out if a place is going to be accessible for you.
-We've surveyed 10,000s of venues across the UK and Ireland, including shops, pubs, restaurants, cinemas, theatres, railway stations, hotels, colleges, universities, hospitals and more.
-Use AccessAble to find wheelchair friendly venues or check out disabled access and facilities."AccessAble have reviewed all sorts of places and they provide easy and accessible information on the facilities available (with some really cool symbols to represent all different kinds of needs from facilities for people with mobility needs, Blue Badge parking spaces, accessible accommodation, sign language, safe or quiet places, large print, braille, audio format, assistance dogs and more).
+We’ve surveyed 10,000s of venues across the UK and Ireland, including shops, pubs, restaurants, cinemas, theatres, railway stations, hotels, colleges, universities, hospitals and more.
+Use AccessAble to find wheelchair accessible venues or check out disabled access and facilities.”AccessAble have reviewed all sorts of places and they provide easy and accessible information on the facilities available (with some really cool symbols to represent all different kinds of needs from facilities for people with mobility needs, Blue Badge parking spaces, accessible accommodation, sign language, safe or quiet places, large print, braille, audio format, assistance dogs and more).

 All you need to do is put in the location of where you're visiting and it will show up the places nearby that have been reviewed.